 Using Gameplay to Increase Your Employees’ Work Efforts

-One of the theories that has been promoted a great deal lately is the theory of gameplay, also known as gamification, in the workplace.
+One of the theories that have been promoted a great deal lately is the theory of gameplay, also known as gamification, in the workplace.
 For an eCommerce store with online employees, gamification can actually be even more beneficial than for other traditional stores.
 Understanding how to use it is the most important part.

 Adapting It for an eCommerce Store

 In many cases, online employees will be more productive because their job is more flexible and allows a greater standard of living, according to Yahoo!.
 But it can also be easy for employees to slack off.
 You need to figure out what the core tasks are that your employees should be doing.
 However, most eCommerce stores generally have employees who perform different tasks.
-Unlike a general sales team which can compete to sell everything from an iPad credit card reader to a scanner, your team will probably have different duties.
-You’ll want to break down their tasks into various numerical values based on the time required to compete each task.
+Unlike a general sales team that can compete to sell everything from an iPad credit card reader to a scanner, your team will probably have different duties.
+You’ll want to break down their tasks into various numerical values based on the time required to complete each task.
 Not every task will be equal.
-This way you can increase the competitive spirit in a positive way while allowing for cross task competition.
+This way you can increase the competitive spirit in a positive way while allowing for cross-task competition.

 Keep It Consistent

 Make sure though that you are consistent in the gameplay technique.
 Do not change the rules without giving advance notice.
 Your employees will be more likely to get involved when they see that the rules are fair and they know what it takes to win.
 If you are inconsistent or if it seems that you’re playing favorites, gameplay will make your eCommerce store employees less productive than before.
 Make sure that you disclose all rules in advance and enforce them equally.